 If you look at the landscape, you look at a mountain and you see all these layers in the strata.
 You look at that from a geologist—you’re trying to reconstruct the history of how it got to move there and how the forces pushed it up and folded it and all of this stuff.
 But then look at it again through an art lens and that that’s also fun.
 And it’s something—you see different things.
 So a painter sees things and a stratigrapher doesn’t, and vice versa.
 And we become part of the world and see a wider perspective when we combine these things.

-And we’re starting to combine these things on a project scale and are getting a little bit better at it.
+And we’re starting to combine these things on a project scale and we’re getting a little bit better at it.
 And we’re talking about it in national meetings and things like that and getting a little pilot projects going.
 And so there’s a lot of opportunity to see where that goes.

 Veronica